25 - 27 April 2023, Kittilä, Lapland, Finland

 Today, more than ever, there is an urgent need to strengthen the European Union´s strategic autonomy and reduce our dependence on imported critical and strategic raw materials.
 The EU needs to increase domestic raw material production.
 Solid and integrated industrial ecosystems must be developed to boost the green transition and strong EU economy.
 That all depends on the success of guaranteeing the supply of the needed strategic and critical raw materials.

 The Circular Economy has become one of the main concepts in the EU industrial development as most of the EU industrial value chains depend on natural resources.
-Closing to loop in the different stages of industrial value chains is the core while developing resource efficiency.
+Closing the loop in the different stages of industrial value chains is the core while developing resource efficiency.
 Focus on the circular industrial economy is crucial for the regions rich with raw materials.
 The pumping of resources back into use has to begin in the early stages of the production value chain.
 The circular industrial economy is accompanied not only by the promotion of environmental issues but also providing tremendous emerging business opportunities for the specialised industrial service sector.
 Industrial modernisation, digitalisation and Industry 4.0 give the foundation and tools for developing industrial circular economy solutions.
 The industry wants to use the best available technologies and digital solutions, enabling the most efficient industrial circular economy.

 EAST AND NORTH FINLAND IS THE TREASURY OF THE NATURAL RESOURCES IN THE EUROPEAN UNION